 But the core principles of good copy are the same no matter what type of copywriting you decide to write.

 Whether it’s B2C, B2B, direct response, content marketing, or any of the other options open to you as a copywriter, your copy will continue to improve the more you study and practice the craft of copywriting.

-You can get the basics down in a fairly short time by taking a course on copywriting fundamentals, such as our Accelerated Program for Six-Figure Copywriting.
+You can get the basics down in a fairly short time by taking a course on copywriting fundamentals, such as The AWAI Method™ for Becoming a Skilled, In-Demand Copywriter.
 It’s known as the “gold-standard” in the industry, and the strategies you’ll learn are the same ones used by all of the highest-earning copywriters today.

 Reading copywriting classics is also an excellent way to get up to speed on everything to do with copywriting.
 You’ll find yourself referring to these books over and over again as you progress through your career.

 Sandy Franks, the copy chief at AWAI, recommends that every copywriter’s bookshelf should contain the following titles:

 - Great Leads, by Michael Masterson and John Forde

 - Sales Letters that Sizzle, by Herschell Gordon Lewis